enkidevs/curriculum/docker/README.md

 name: Docker

-description: Everything you wanted to know about how to containerize and deploy with Docker
+description: Everything you wanted to know about containerization and deploys with Docker

 color: 4FA1D0